W4LD3V/Workout-Logger/README.md

-# Exercise Logger - Track and Analyze Your Workouts
+# Workout Logger - Track and Analyze Your Workouts

 #### Video Demo: https://youtu.be/FVPnNtJor8E